Squalive/Steamworks.DOTS/README.md

 ### Handle unsuccessfully Init
-Since initialization is never to be sure success, so handling the result is important, but it is not strictly required Keep in mind that the internal system doesnt log "Failed Init" so if you want more debugging infos, you have to do this result handling
+Since initialization is never to be sure success, so handling the result is important, but it is not strictly required Keep in mind that the internal system doesn't log "Failed Init" so if you want more debugging infos, you have to do this result handling

 For Client
 ```csharp